What Is Form W-8BEN-E & When Is It Used?

 Form W-8BEN-E is an Internal Revenue Service (IRS) form used by foreign companies that get paid by US companies.
 For example, if you hire a contractor not based in the US and contracting through a foreign entity, the contracting company is required to submit the document to your business.
-The form, called the Certificate of Status of Beneficial Owner for United States Tax Withholding and Reporting (Entities) is a long, complex tax form that must be completed before any foreign company receiving payment from a US source.
+The form, called the Certificate of Status of Beneficial Owner for United States Tax Withholding and Reporting (Entities) is a long, complex tax form that must be completed before any foreign company receives payment from a US source.

 Paying foreign entities and contractors can be confusing, and mistakes can cause fines and penalties.
 Stay compliant by using global payroll software like Remote to help your small business manage the IRS forms you need when using foreign workers.
 At the end of each tax year, Remote will generate the appropriate tax forms and share them directly with the contractor or contracting company you’re working with.
 Try it today.